thunderbird/webext-experiments/README.md

 ====================================
 Thunderbird is starting to provide an API similar to Firefox's WebExtensions.
-There is overlapping API for commonly used elements like windows and tabs, but there will also be mail-specific APIs to provide access to E-Mails and Thunderbird-specific features like the Cloudfile Providers.
+There is overlapping API for commonly used elements like windows and tabs, but there will also be mail-specific APIs to provide access to E-Mails and Thunderbird-specific features like the Calendar.

 This repository serves as a starting point for experimenting with new APIs before we push them to nightly builds, and should also serve as examples for add-on developers wanting to create their own